AliMorty/2018-spring-statistics-TA/README.md

 This course is taught by Dr.Heari.
 My main task includes: <br>
 * Creating and designing assignments
-* Conducting classes for students, in which extra content and concepts were presented.
+* Conducting classes for students, in which extra contents and concepts were presented.
 Such as:
     * Probabilistic Cache Schedule Algorithms
     * Naive Bayes Classifier as a simple example of PGMs
     * Why do we use MSE?
 Proofing that A Maximum Likelihood Estimation with Gaussian noise is equal to minimizing the MSE